Eritrea

 Suleiman Hussein, a dedicated Eritrean human rights defender and chairman of CDRiE, tirelessly advocates for democracy and human rights in Eritrea, a nation plagued by political repression and human rights violations.

-Mr Suleiman Hussein is an Eritrean human rights defender, and chairman of Citizens for Democratic Rights in Eritrea (CDRiE).
+Suleiman Hussein is an Eritrean human rights defender, and chairman of Citizens for Democratic Rights in Eritrea (CDRiE).
 Suleiman grew up during his country’s 30-year struggle for independence and subsequently felt the frustration of many Eritreans when the new transitional Government failed to fulfil its promise of freedom for its people.
-Twenty-three years later, Eritrea is still ruled by the same transitional Government and there is no constitution, while the rule of law is non-existent.
+Twenty-three years later, Eritrea is still ruled by the same transitional Government and there is no constitution, whilst the rule of law is non-existent.
 CDRiE is born out of the frustration of the Eritrean people.
 It came into existence five years ago when Suleiman and other like-minded individuals joined together to discuss the deteriorating conditions in the country and to explore more effective ways to contribute to the ongoing struggle for democratic change.

 “Today Eritrea ranks among the top refugee exporters in the world as its citizens leave the country in their thousands to escape political repression and human rights violations.”

-The Eritrean Government has continued to make life difficult for Eritreans inside the country while its foreign policies have isolated Eritrea internationally, Suleiman explains.
+The Eritrean Government has continued to make life difficult for Eritreans inside the country whilst its foreign policies have isolated Eritrea internationally, Suleiman explains.
 Eritrea has been independent for only two decades, the past five of which it has been under UN sanctions.

 CDRiE is part of the Eritrean people’s efforts for democracy and strives to support the pro-democracy forces inside the country in any way possible.
 While the organisation has its headquarters in London it is not limited to London and has members in other democratic countries.
 CDRiE’s position outside Eritrea enables it to bypass the censorship within the country and voice the troubles of Eritrean people, exposing the gross human rights violations taking place within Eritrea.